 - reading lights

 Buy safe products

-- are secured with a child-resistant locking mechanism, or
+- are secured with a child-resistant locking mechanism

-- require two independent and simultaneous movements to access.
+- require 2 independent and simultaneous movements to access the batteries.

 Button battery products should be robust enough to be dropped without breaking.